UTheCat/jumpvalley/notes.md

 ### Physics

 - Player's (their character's) gravity (as in gravitational acceleration) seems to be the same as a box with a mass of 0.01kg as of Jumpvalley v0.3.0
-    - Changing physics refresh rate from 60 hz to 120 hz and vice versa does not seem to make a difference in the gravitational acceleration of the box or the player's character
+    - Changing physics refresh rate from 60 hz to 120 hz and vice versa does not seem to make a difference in the gravitational acceleration of the box or the player's character.
+Increasing the physics refresh rate from 60 hz or 120 hz to 240 hz does not make a difference either.
-    - However, increasing the physics refresh rate from 60 hz to 120 hz has made the box easier to push
+    - However, increasing the physics refresh rate from 60 hz to 120 hz has made the box easier to push.
+Increasing the refresh rate to 240 hz seems to have made physics in Jumpvalley slightly more stable.
+- In Juke's Towers of Hell, the physics refresh rate is 240 hz.